rd0059ek/plte-geotechnical-mems/README.md

 The code demonstrates how PLTE can be applied to MEMS acceleration time series under **irregular sampling conditions** and in the presence of **local missing segments**, without requiring interpolation or resampling.

+The CSV file contains actual test data; you can replace it with your own time-series data.

+In my default raw data, the parsed column is 'x', and the window is set to 1 minute.

+In this version, the maximum time-series missing data should not exceed your window time.

 ---

 ## Key Features